 Following dialysis, weigh the entire dialysis membrane again and calculate the new concentration.
 Water will osmotically move into the membrane and unbound FITC will move out of the membrane; thus, the concentration of FITC-inulin will decrease substantially.

 MED: Talent weighs the dialysis membrane again.
+Use 2.6.1 as an inset over 2.6.2.

 CU: Notebook as talent records the new weight near the previously recorded weights.